About Michael John Milano & Affiliated Properties

 Mike was literally taught the construction business by John Milano from the ground up.
 As a teenager, under his father’s guidance, he swept streets, cleaned out storm drains and scraped newly painted windows for another contractor.
 He acquired knowledge and hands on experience in every aspect of the building of a home, a neighborhood, a commercial project.
 From his earliest years, Mike emphasized excellent craftsmanship , attention to detail, and respect for the environment regardless of a project’s size.
 These uncompromising standards are the foundation of his reputation today.

 With over 30 years of experience, Mike has a number of successfully completed projects in his portfolio.
 These include 10 subdivisions ranging in location from Madison and Clinton up through Killingworth and Haddam and over to Branford.
-Commercial properties include 18 buildings in the Nod Road and Nod Place business district of Clinton, several condominium rentals along the water and a new apartment and retail complex, 67 West Main Street.
+Commercial properties include 18 buildings in the Nod Road and Nod Place business district of Clinton, an apartment and retail complex, 67 West Main Street, and a new spacious, luxury apartment complex, 73 West Main Street.

 Over the years, Michael has served on the Boards of diverse businesses including The Guilford Savings Bank.
 He also founded several successful companies of his own.
 Throughout his career, Mike has found time to be a generous supporter of local nonprofit organizations.
 He has provided both cash donations and/or storage space for Wind over Wings, the Clinton Rotary, the Clinton Fire Department, Clinton Little League and The Killingworth Foundation.
 As a builder, he has donated land to the Clinton Land Trust, the Redwing Foundation of Clinton, Madison, Killingworth and Haddam Land Trusts.